joshuaeckroth/csci221-website/lecture/syllabus.markdown

 Requirements for the group project will be established later.
 The project will have five milestones.
 Each milestone is a set of features (to be decided when the project begins), plus related documentation (to be described in each milestone).

 - Milestone 1: Fri Apr 24
-- Milestone 2: Wed Apr 29
+- Milestone 2: Fri May 1
 - Milestone 3: Tue May 5, 5pm

 ### Topics